rainwater sensor working principle

 Features:

 High accuracy: We can measure how hard and how often raindrops fall.
-This helps us calculate rainfall accurately.
+This helps us calculate rainfall correctly.

 High sensitivity: Small raindrops can create strong electrical signals.
-This makes it useful for measuring light rain and small amounts of rain.
+This helps measure light rain and small amounts of rain.

 Fast response: It can monitor the change of rainfall in real time, and the response speed is fast, which can provide timely rainfall sensor data.

-High reliability: no moving parts, not prone to wear or damage, and a long service life.
+High reliability: it has no moving parts, is not likely to wear out or get damaged, and lasts a long time.

 customer case